 - Third parties – for example, a roadside business, resident, or municipality – were liable for the crash, or

-- In a single-motorcycle accident, the driver has uninsured/underinsured or PIP/MedPay coverage from which they can collect damages, including stacking multiple policies.
+- In a single-motorcycle crash, the driver has uninsured/underinsured or PIP/MedPay coverage from which they can collect damages, including stacking multiple policies.

 Call us at 843-576-5775 to schedule an appointment for a free consultation at our North Charleston or Walterboro offices or send us a message through our website.